gkrash/lcspromatch/README.md

 1. Next, set up the environment with pipenv, cd to the project dir and execute `pipenv --python 3.6`
 1. Fire up a shell in this environment with `pipenv shell` and start running things **note:** if you DO want to install some additional packages, hop out of that shell, and install them with `pipenv install <package>` from the repository root.
 This will ensure they get added to the Pipfile.

+That should do it, all that needs to happen at this point is to try out the `bin/MatchPDB.py` script with your 2 favorite PDB files.